voxpupuli/puppet-icingaweb2/README.md

 * [puppetlabs/vcsrepo] >= 1.3.0
 * [puppetlabs/concat] >= 2.0.1

-Depending on your setup following modules may also be required:
+Depending on your setup the following modules may also be required:

 * [puppetlabs/apt] >= 2.0.0
+* [puppetlabs/yumrepo_core] >= 1.0.0
 * [puppet/zypprepo] >= 2.0.0

 ### Limitations